5 Great Money Apps for Kids

 This oddly punctuated game is more expensive than I’d like to spend on something of its ilk.
 But it looks like a fun way to learn about math and money.
 And who doesn’t like cupcakes?

-Recommended for ages nine to 11, Motion Math: Cupcakes! is a simulation game that lets children act as business owners and try to keep their customers happy.
+Recommended for ages 9 to 11, Motion Math: Cupcake! is a simulation game that lets children act as business owners and try to keep their customers happy.

 Costs $1 on IOS, and $2 on Android.